 -ad 101-

-A Look Back at Baltimore Harbor in the 1840s
+A Stunning Look at Baltimore’s Harbor in the 1840s

 Baltimore Harbor view.
 Gay Street dock from Federal Hill, Baltimore.
 Attributed to Henry H. Clark.
 Full plate daguerreotype.
 Shows ships Herald and Juniata, Merchant's Exchange building (demolished ca. 1901-1902), and Second Reformed Church.